 In June 2013, Teva settled its pantoprazole patent litigation with Wyeth and agreed to pay \$1.6 billion, which was completed on October 1, 2014.
-Teva has sought insurance coverage to defray such amount, and to date, Teva has recovered approximately \$258 million from certain of its insurance carriers.
-Management believes it may have up to approximately \$145 million in additional coverage, subject to recovery from the other insurance carriers, which are currently disputing both their obligation to cover and the claimed limits of coverage.
+Teva has sought insurance coverage to defray such amount, and to date, Teva has recovered approximately \$339 million from certain of its insurance carriers.
+Management believes it may have up to \$5 million in additional coverage, subject to recovery from one remaining insurance carrier, which has disputed its obligation to cover the Company s claim.